What is the Best CMS for Mobile Apps?

 1. It has to be “headless”

-A headless CMS (sometimes known as decoupled content management system) combines the API-driven headless architecture with the front-end elements from a traditional CMS; so you get the best of both headless and traditional CMS.
+A headless CMS (sometimes known as a decoupled content management system) combines the API-driven headless architecture with the front-end elements from a traditional CMS.

 This is in stark contrast to the more traditional coupled CMS, which has its front- and back-end fused, restricting what you publish and where.